18F/methods/_pages/make/design-pattern-library.md

 ## How to do it

 1. Start identifying common components as early as possible, ideally while you and the team are creating new design elements.
 These common pieces form the patterns that you will create guidelines for.
-Specify the components that make up each UI pattern and note possible constraints or restrictions.
+Specify the components that make up each user interface pattern and note possible constraints or restrictions.

 2. Describe or visualize how someone will use the pattern and how it should respond to the user.
 (For example: how a button renders on load, hover, and click.)
-Provide any data as to why it is good for the end user.
+Provide any data as to why it's good for the end user.

 3. Include any code or snippets that front end developers can use to implement the pattern.